mekkl/js-mini-project/README.md

 ## Part-3:
 Will introduce features from 1+2, but this time using Graph-QL, in order to demonstrate the advantages of this new technology.

+## Part-4
+Design a GraphQL endpoint on top of the facade-methods defined in the mini-project.
+Implement a React/Apollo-Client using many of the Queries/Mutations implemented by the GraphQL endpoint.

 ## Links
 [mLab](https://mlab.com/home) - hoster databasen.